surfergrl/sgs-gift-guide/testing.md

 ## JavaScript

 The javascript passes through https://jshint.com/ with no major issues.
-There are warnings about using 'const' and arrow functions as they are more modern syntax but I am happy with that.
+There are warnings about using 'const' and arrow functions as they are more modern syntax, but I am happy with that.

 ## Wave Accessibility Tool